binaryphile/rubsh/README.md

     > Heck yeah!

-Inheritance uses : rather than ruby's < to indicate the parent class.
+Inheritance uses : rather than ruby's &lt; to indicate the parent class.

 ### Introspection